Windows OS Hub

 In this example, we added a user and groups from the woshub domain and a local user wks1122\user1 to the computer administrators.

 You can add users to the Administrators group on multiple computers at once.
-In this case, you can use the Invoke-Command cmdlet from PowerShell Remoting to access the remote computers over a network:
+Use the Invoke-Command cmdlet from PowerShell Remoting to access the remote computers over a network:

 $WKSs = @("PC001","PC002","PC003")